smr547/RediscoveringSusanRing/docs/observation_plans.md

 The centre of the resulting image represents roughly the location of the closest approach with the asteroid on Nov 20, 2020

+### Stellarium

+Try this: https://stellarium-web.org/  -- Stellarium uses the [DSS](https://en.wikipedia.org/wiki/Digitized_Sky_Survey) and is pretty good -- we just have to learn how to drive it.
 ## Other asteriods in the area

 We might encounter other asteroids in the area while making our images.
 Can we develop software to remove the background